4 Ways to Cheer Up a Depressed Cat

 You may think that cats have it easy, but it’s not uncommon for them to experience bouts of depression.
 Here’s how you can help a depressed cat bounce back.

 Before you envy your house cat’s lounging lifestyle, consider that constant napping could be a sign of depression.
-As many as 40% of felines fall into funks out of sheer boredom, says Nicholas Dodman, director of the Tufts University animal behaviour clinic.
+As many as 40 per cent of felines fall into funks out of sheer boredom, says Nicholas Dodman, director of the Tufts University animal behaviour clinic.
 Why?
 Cats are safer indoors—away from cars and dogs—but the soft life can be downright dull.
 Signs of a depressed cat include overeating, lax grooming and sleeping at daybreak, when they should be up and hunting.
 Want to help your feline get out of their funk?
 Try one of these four ways to cheer up your depressed cat!

 Play with your cat every day, even if he doesn’t seem interested at first.
 “It’s a misconception that cats are antisocial,” says Dodman.
 “Some need just as much attention as dogs.”